-- Explain and give examples of different software business models (see below). - Describe & compare the pros & cons of each model. - Evaluate a business opportunity or FOSS project to identify and evaluate potential business models.
+- Explain and give examples of different software business models (see below). - Describe & compare the pros & cons of each model.

+Evaluate a business opportunity or FOSS project to identify and evaluate potential business models.

-After section A, B, ..., students should be able to:
+After each section (e.g., A, B, ...), students should be able to:

-- A. Describe pros & cons of one-time license models. - B. Describe pros & cons of yearly or upgrade-based license models. - C. Define & contrast internationalization (i18n) & localization (l10n). - D. Describe pros & cons of cooperative competition (coopetition). - E. Describe pros & cons of Free & Open Source Software (FOSS) and dual or multi-license models. - F. Describe pros & cons of dual or multilicense models.
+- A. Describe one-time license models and their pros and cons. - B. Describe yearly or upgrade-based license models and their pros and cons. - C. Define & contrast internationalization and localization. - D. Describe cooperative competition (coopetition) and its pros and cons. - E. Describe Free and Open Source Software (FOSS) and dual or multi-license models, and their pros and cons. - F. Describe dual or multi-license models and their pros and cons.